Japan Fall Foliage 2025/2026: How to Plan the Perfect Autumn Trip

 Stay at a traditional ryokan with an open-air bath, and unwind as you soak under glowing maple trees.
 Afterward, enjoy a multi-course kaiseki dinner - an authentic Japanese experience.

 Want a unique experience of momiji?
 Ride the Hakone Ropeway for a stunning 360-degree panorama over Lake Ashi and the steamy volcanic valley of Owakudani.
 On clear days, you can even spot Mt.
-Fuji in the distance, framed by a sea of autumn colors.
+Fuji in the distance.

 With the right timing, we'll help you catch the colors at their peak and experience Hakone the way it was meant to be—quiet, restorative, and unforgettable.
 Create Your Trip with Us Now!